doibay/openshift-playground/README.md

-the whole site is password protected guarded by SimpleAuthFilter username and password are hardcoded but hashed with sha-256
+The whole site is password protected guarded by SimpleAuthFilter - only GET and HEAD operations are open to everyone.
+Username and password are hardcoded but hashed with sha-256

 The OpenShift `jbossews` cartridge documentation can be found at: